Vitamin B1 (thiamine or aneurine):

 - Stimulates the immune system

-- Prevents or decreases mucous skin problems, hair loss, fatigue, rheumatism, stiff necks and muscle cramps, lumbago, skin cracks and crevices, stomatitis, excess sebum, stomach pain, conjunctivitis , excess acidity
+- Prevents or reduces mucocutaneous problems, hair loss, fatigue, rheumatism, torticollis and muscle cramps, lumbago, skin cracks and fissures, stomatitis, excess sebum, gastric pain, conjunctivitis, excess acidity, etc.

 - Organic egg yolk and dairy products